Plumlines exhibition opening

 Plumlines is a co-produced community arts project, which culminated in an immersive exhibition created by professional artist Su Blackwell.

-Plumlines opened on the 19th November 2016, 2 days before the centenary of the first meeting of the Women’s Institute in Pershore and it will close on the 19th November 2017.
+Plumlines opened on the 19th November 2016, 2 days before the centenary of the first meeting of the Women’s Institute in Pershore.

 The Oriel Singers (2005 Choir of the Year winners) under the Musical Directorship of Ben Sawyer gave a very moving and chilling performance.
 Freya’s work was made possible by a National Trust Croome legacy donation to support new talent, helping young artists like Freya get a first foot on the ladder of success.